Buying your first home explained

 We all know that buying a house is one of the biggest purchases you’re ever going to make.
 But you might not be clued up on all the additional costs involved in buying a new home, which can add up to 10% of the house price.
 Here’s a quick run-down of what these extra costs might be.

-- You can find out exactly how much stamp duty you’ll have to pay here.
+- You can find out exactly how much stamp duty you’ll have to pay on the GOV.UK website.

 - Home survey costs.
 You’ll need to get the house checked to make sure it’s structurally sound before you take the plunge and buy it (see below for more details).